Hiba-Malkan/Hiba-Malkan/README.md

 - 👋 Hi, I’m @Hiba-Malkan
-- 👀 I’m interested in full stack development
+- 👀 I’m interested in ... (if i write something, ill have to update it every hour)
-- 🌱 I’m currently learning web scraping using Selenium
+- 🌱 I’m currently learning PostGres.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on social imapact projects.
 - 📫 How to reach me ...
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I love reading!